xyzshantaram/cyblog/README.md

 ### Contributing

-Feel free to fork the repo and open a PR.
+Feel free to fork the [repo](https://github.com/xyzshantaram/cyblog) and open a PR.
 Cyblog is written in TypeScript and all documentation is written in Markdown.
+The Cyblog site is built with Cyblog, through a make target.

+If you're unable to contribute code, consider supporting Cyblog by advertising it on your website, either through the `--plug` option or by another means you see fit.
 ### Get in touch

 You can contact me by e-mailing me at [me@shantaram.xyz](mailto:me@shantaram.xyz).